Project-HAMi/HAMi/README.md

 ### Enabling vGPU Support in Kubernetes

-In the deployments folder, you can customize your vGPU support by modifying the following keys `devicePlugin.extraArgs` in `values.yaml` file:

-* `device-memory-scaling:`
-  Float type, by default: 1.
-The ratio for NVIDIA device memory scaling, can be greater than 1 (enable virtual device memory, experimental feature).
-For NVIDIA GPU with *M* memory, if we set `device-memory-scaling` argument to *S*, vGPUs splitted by this GPU will totally get `S * M` memory in Kubernetes with our device plugin.
-* `device-split-count:`
-  Integer type, by default: equals 10.
-Maximum tasks assigned to a simple GPU device.

-Besides, you can customize the following keys `devicePlugin.extraArgs` in `values.yaml` file`:

-* `default-mem:`
-  Integer type, by default: 5000.
-The default device memory of the current task, in MB
-* `default-cores:`
-  Integer type, by default: equals 0.
-Percentage of GPU cores reserved for the current task.
-If assigned to 0, it may fit in any GPU with enough device memory.
-If assigned to 100, it will use an entire GPU card exclusively.
+You can customize your installation by adjusting [configs](docs/config.md).

-After configure those optional arguments, you can enable the vGPU support by following command:
+After checking those config arguments, you can enable the vGPU support by following command:

 ```
 $ helm install vgpu vgpu -n kube-system